mojaloop/ci-config/README.md

 ```

 What have we learned:
-- ids in the root mappings object are important
+- ids in the root mappings object are important, they must match
-- need at least 1 policy id, not sure about whitelists...
+- need at least 1 policy id
+- no lower limit on whitelists